Charles Gerald McNamara

-Charles Gerald McNamara (born 1900) was an Irish engineer active throughout mid-twentieth-century Ireland.
+Charles Gerald McNamara (11 December 1900 - 7 December 1965) was an Irish engineer active throughout mid-twentieth-century Ireland.
 He was the eldest son of T.F.
 McNamara.

+Life

-Educated at the University School and Belvedere College, Dublin, he began his career with his younger brother N.P.
-McNamara at his father's practice.
+Educated at the Catholic University School and Belvedere College, Dublin, he began his career with his younger brother N.P.
+McNamara at his father's practice from 1915 to 1919, and were partners in his firm in the 1920s.
 He earned a bachelor's degree in engineering from University College, Dublin in 1922; thereafter working in the Office of Public Works.
+He was a founding member of the Association of Consulting Engineers.
+McNamara was invited to the Director of Public Works in Ceylon in 1929 and went on to be appointed Chairman of the Colombo Port Commission.
+He was awarded his Master of Engineering in 1942.

-In 1936, he established his own practice and incorporated his father's practice into his own following T.F.
+In 1936, he returned to Ireland and established his own practice.
+During World War II, he was in charge of Civil Defense in the Dublin area.
+Later, he incorporated his father's practice into his own following T.F.
 McNamara's death in 1947, creating the firm of C.G.
 McNamara & Partners with N.R.
 MacGovern as a new partner in the architectural division.
-He died in 1965 or 1966.
+The 1958 Corporation Flats at Hogan Place, Dublin are attributed to him.

+McNamara died suddenly at his home in Dun Laoghaire, on 7 December 1965.
+With his wife, Eileen, he had two sons and two daughters.